-I can’t answer these questions for you guys but I really wanted to help out with making more money.
+I can’t personally answer these questions for you guys because I never tutored but I really wanted to help out with making more money.
 This is why I reached out to a good friend of mine, that I know who makes money from tutoring.
 On a ride home after a mini road trip he was kind enough to let me pick his brain.
 The result is my first of many case studies on ways to make money and entrepreneurship.

-I will show you guys exactly how my friend Bohdan made $2,100 from tutoring over the last 2 semesters with a advertising budget of zero dollars.
+I’ll show you guys exactly how my friend Bohdan made $2,100 from tutoring over the last semester with an advertising budget of zero dollars.

 Word of mouth.

 My friend hasn’t spent a single penny on advertising.
 He hasn’t put up any flyers.
 He also hasn’t created any fancy business cards nor has he created a website to promote his services (not that there’s anything from with any of these things).
 Word gets around fast when half the class appears to be failing the course at the mid term point and help is needed.

 Word of mouth means that you simply find one client and then you encourage them to bring their friends for a discounted rate.
 The goal is to spread the word until you have a decent stream of tutoring clients.

 Renters insurance doesn't just cover the replacement of your belongings, but also protects you if someone gets hurt on your property.
 Limits usually start at $100,000.

 My friend has held many jobs within the Accounting Department.
 From Teaching Assistant to Exam Invigilator.
 Students within the department know who he is and most important of all they know they can trust him.

 As a matter of fact, before he even thought of tutoring, students came up to him to ask if he could tutor them.
 After a few free sessions it became evident that there’s a demand for this service.
 The demand for tutoring also comes with a willingness to pay for the service.
 Potential clients clearly know that they have have a problem and they’re willing to pay to have it resolved.